-The Village of Taos Ski Valley Inc. has completed extensive design studies for the redevelopment of the Village Core.
-The Concepts largely respond to 2006 Village of Taos Ski Valley Comprehensive Plan and the 2010 Village of Taos Ski Valley Master Plan recommendations:
+Taos Ski Valley Inc completed extensive design studies for the redevelopment of the Village Core.
+The concepts largely respond to the Core Village Zone Zoning Regulations:

-- The massing and scale of the existing Village buildings will informs the redevelopment of the Core. - The Alpine Bavarian style will be perpetuated. - Pedestrian friendly plazas and streets; improved pedestrian drop offs and pedestrian-oriented streets with comfortable walking distances to the ski base. - Streets designed with sidewalks and pedestrian amenities. - Multi use developments with retail spaces on ground level off pedestrian areas.
+- The massing and scale of the existing Village buildings will informs the redevelopment of the Core. - The Alpine Bavarian style will be perpetuated. - Pedestrian friendly plazas and streets; improved pedestrian drop offs and pedestrian-oriented streets with comfortable walking distances to the ski base. - Streets designed with sidewalks and pedestrian amenities.

-- Signage that minimizes visual clutter and is pedestrian oriented when appropriate. • - A central location for way-finding in the Village plaza. - Preserve green space through an improved riparian corridor. - Improve the spatial relationship between the ski base and the pedestrian plaza. - Respect view corridors. • - Improved parking areas.
+- Multi use developments with retail spaces on ground level off pedestrian areas. - Signage that minimizes visual clutter and is pedestrian oriented when appropriate. - A central location for way-finding in the Village plaza. - Preserve green space through an improved riparian corridor. - Improve the spatial relationship between the ski base and the pedestrian plaza. - Respect view corridors. - Improved parking areas.